Indre Østerbro

-Colloquially, the Indre Østerbro ("Inner Østerbro"), along with its neighboring city district to the northwest – Ydre Østerbro ("Outer Østerbro") – are sometimes collectively referred to as "Østerbro".
-But technically they are two separate legal units within Copenhagen municipality.
+Colloquially, the Indre Østerbro ("Inner Østerbro"), along with its neighboring city district to the northwest – Ydre Østerbro ("Outer Østerbro") – were sometimes collectively referred to as "Østerbro".
+But technically they were two separate legal units within Copenhagen municipality.

 The Indre Østerbro district

 The Indre Østerbro is located just outside Copenhagen's city center – the Inner City or Indre By – making it a very attractive place to live, as are the other areas immediately outside the center: the Indre Nørrebro ("Inner Nørrebro"), Vesterbro, Frederiksberg, and Christianshavn.

-The district is located north of the city center at the location of the old Eastern Gate ("Østerport"), access way into the old city.
+The district was located north of the city center at the location of the old Eastern Gate ("Østerport"), access way into the old city.
 The gate, along with the other three gates into the old city – Vesterport ("Western Gate") near the current Copenhagen City Hall (Københavns Rådhus), Nørreport ("Northern Gate") near the current Nørreport station, and Amagerport ("Amager Gate", i.e. functionally the Southern Gate) between Christianshavn and the island of Amager – were dismantled in 1856.
 Originally, the gate from the Middle Ages was located near present-day Kongens Nytorv in the center of Copenhagen.
 When Christian IV expanded the fortification of the inner city, he also moved the gate to near Kastellet, thus introducing the confusion that the Eastern Gate is located more northerly than the Northern Gate.

 The name Østerbro is often compared to bridge, of which Denmark has many, into modern Danish, as English, "Eastern Bridge".
 The word is an old word and does not refer to a bridge, but to the borough.
 Therefore, its direct translation would be in English East Borough or Eastern Borough.
 A refined brick shaped version of cobbles.

-The Indre Østerbro has advantage of a large park area, Fælledparken, and proximity to the harbour and water areas of Frihavn and Langelinie.
-Additionally it is less densely populated than the Nørrebro areas (the Inner Nørrebro and the Outer Nørrebro).
+The Indre Østerbro had advantage of a large park area, Fælledparken, and proximity to the harbour and water areas of Frihavn and Langelinie.
+Additionally it was less densely populated than the Nørrebro areas (the Inner Nørrebro and the Outer Nørrebro).

 A number of embassies, including those of the United States, Canada, Great Britain, and Russia, are found in the district.

 One of Copenhagen's "lakes" (Sortedam Lake) is also in the district.